MKTG1203 Introduction to Marketing

 - Level 1 elective

-- Students are able to (1) identify the role that marketing plays in organisations and society; (2) identify key marketing concepts and discuss their relevance to organisational problems; (3) analyse and interpret marketing strategies, and critically reflect on appropriate recommendations for improvement; (4) demonstrate competencies to work effectively in teams; (5) demonstrate the ability to give oral presentations in a clear and coherent manner; and (6) demonstrate the ability to produce clear and concise written communication.
+- Students are able to (1) recognise the role that marketing plays in organisations and society; (2) describe key marketing concepts and their relevance in organisations; (3) appraise marketing strategies and tactics in organisations; (4) operate effectively in teams; (5) produce effective oral presentations; and (6) produce clear and concise written communication.

 - Indicative assessments in this unit are as follows: (1) preparation and participation; (2) team presentation; and (3) tests.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.